jjallaire/pandoc-mirror/README.md

 error handling for pandoc engine:
    - Make alert part of editor UI interface
-   - Verify that json parsing error doesn't have more

 pre-processing and post-processing for Rmd fenced code attributes (don't conform)